This program is not accepting applications at this time.

 Watch: Introduction to the Climate Resilience Capacity Building Program

-In this information session, Ronak Patel, Program Lead, Capacity Building, will explain what the program aims to accomplish and how you can participate.
+In this information session, Ronak Patel, Program Lead, Capacity Building, will explain what the program aims to accomplish and how Albertans could participate.

 What builds climate resilience?